 We do not believe that any accounts on MLA sites could have been compromised because of this vulnerability.
 However, to be completely safe, you may want to change your password, especially if you use the same password at other sites that may have been affected.

 If you have questions, please feel free to contact us.

 The MLA Committee on Honors and Awards invites authors and editors to compete for the association’s publication awards.
-In addition to the James Russell Lowell Prize, which has a 1 March deadline, there are seven annual and sixteen biennial MLA prizes that honor outstanding work in languages, literatures, and interdisciplinary studies and in specific genres (e.g., translation, bibliography, scholarly edition).
-Information on the individual prizes, their deadlines, and how to submit an entry is available online.
-You may also request detailed information on any MLA prize by contacting the office of programs (email@example.com).
+There are eleven awards with a 1 May deadline, including the MLA Prize for a Bibliography, Archive, or Digital Project and the MLA Prize for Studies in Native American Literatures, Cultures, and Languages.
+Information on all of the MLA prizes, their deadlines, and how to submit entries is available online.
+You may also request detailed information on individual MLA prizes by contacting the office of programs (email@example.com).

 The MLA’s office of scholarly communication is exploring a new mode of book development using the MLA Commons platform and is excited to announce two new volumes in progress: Teaching Modern British and American Satire, edited by Evan Davis and Nicholas D. Nace, is in development in the MLA Options for Teaching series.
 Visit the group Teaching Modern British and American Satire to post experiences teaching satire and to propose an essay.
 Approaches to Teaching the Works of Charles W. Chesnutt, edited by William Hardwig and Susanna Ashton, is in development in the MLA Approaches to Teaching World Literature series.
 To share your experiences teaching Chesnutt and to comment on the volume’s proposed contents, visit the group Approaches to Teaching Charles W. Chesnutt.